ppannji29/shopping_API/README.md

     "type": "commonjs",
     "types": "module",

-- after you done in your migration you need to change the package.json to start server in your local.
-EX:
+- do below this statement. after you done in your migration you need to change the package.json to start server in your local
 - {
     "name": "backend",
     "version": "1.0.0",